Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Experiments and Results

 \subsection{Experimental Setup}

 \textbf{Datasets.} \textbf{(i) Brain MRI Datasets.} We evaluate the effectiveness of CoPeDiT on two public brain MRI datasets: BraTS 2021~\cite{baid2021rsna} and IXI~\cite{IXI}.
 The BraTS 2021 dataset includes 1251 subjects with multi-modal MRI scans across four modalities: T1, T1ce, T2, and FLAIR.
 The IXI dataset contains 577 subjects with three MRI modalities: T1, T2, and PD. \textbf{(ii) Cardiac MRI Datasets.} Missing slice synthesis experiments are conducted on four cardiac MRI datasets: UK Biobank (UKBB)~\cite{PETERSEN20168}, MESA~\cite{zhang2018national}, ACDC~\cite{8360453}, and MSCMR~\cite{ZHUANG2022102528}.
 The model is trained on the combined dataset including all four sources with 32{,}248 MRI volumes in total, while performance comparisons are conducted on the UKBB dataset.
 We randomly select 80\% of the data for training and use the remaining 20\% as the test set.
-Please refer to the supplementary material for more dataset details.
+Please refer to Appendix~\ref{appendix_dataset} for more details.

 \textbf{Implementation Details.} The compression rate of CoPeVAE is set to $(8, 8, 8)$.
-For hyperparameters, the dimension of each prompt token is set to 512, $\tau$ and $\lambda$ are set to 0.2 and 1e-2, respectively.
-The model is trained with a global batch size of 8 for CoPeVAE-B and 64 for CoPeVAE-C, using a learning rate of 1e-4.
+For hyperparameters, the dimension of each prompt token is set to 512, $\tau$ and $\lambda$ are set to 0.2 and \texttt{1e-2}, respectively.
+The model is trained with a global batch size of 8 for CoPeVAE-B and 64 for CoPeVAE-C, using a learning rate of \texttt{1e-4}.
 Regarding MDiT3D, we set the number of time steps to 500 with linearly scaled noise scheduling.
-The model is trained for 100k steps with a global batch size of 32 and learning rate of 5e-5.
+The model is trained for 100k steps with a global batch size of 32 for MDiT3D-B and 64 for MDiT3D-C, with learning rate of \texttt{5e-5}.
 All training is conducted on four NVIDIA A100 GPUs.
-More details are provided in the supplementary material.
+More details are provided in Appendix~\ref{appendix_details}.